Blog/Comparison

 Incredible vs Bevel: Two Serious Apple Watch Training Apps Compared

-Incredible is a free health intelligence app with readiness scoring, integrated strength training, and six vitals dashboards.
+Incredible is a free training app with daily training context, integrated strength training, and six vitals dashboards.
 Bevel is an Apple Watch recovery and training app with a free core experience and optional AI coaching (~$5.99/month premium).
-Both are built for Apple Watch users who want Whoop-style recovery insights without buying extra hardware.
+Both are built for Apple Watch users who want training context without buying extra hardware.
 This is a closer matchup than most comparisons on this blog -- Bevel has evolved into a genuinely capable competitor.
 Here's where they actually differ.

 At a Glance